Japanese shrew mole

 The Japanese shrew mole (Urotrichus talpoides) or (ヒミズ, himizu) is a species of mammal in the family Talpidae.

+Distribution and habitat

 It is endemic to Japan and is found on Honshu, Shikoku, Kyushu, Awaji Island, Shodo Island, Oki Islands, Tsushima Island, Goto Islands, Mishima Island (Yamaguchi Prefecture), and Awashima Island (Niigata Prefecture), but is absent from Hokkaido, which is north of Blakiston's Line.
-It is one of three Urotrichini and it is the only extant species in the genus Urotrichus.
 It is common between sea level and approximately 2,000 m.
-Sometimes this species is called the greater Japanese shrew mole and another species, True's shrew mole, is called the "lesser Japanese shrew mole".